yanivnahoum/spring-boot-examples/README.md

 * spring-properties: defining and using Spring Boot properties
 * context-propagation: propagating thread-local context to async executions in Spring MVC
 * spring-converters: creating and using Spring converters
-* spring-threading: Parallelizing tasks using Spring's TaskExecutor, Async and CompletableFutures
+* spring-concurrency: Parallelizing tasks using Spring's TaskExecutor, Async and CompletableFutures
 * http-client: various Spring http clients
 * enable-preview: a simple project using java 21 with preview features enabled for prod and test code
 * misc-topics: a few small and useful solutions to common use-cases: